-Capacity charge p/kVA/day;
+Capacity charge p/kVA/day (as applicable per paragraph 134);

-Exceeded capacity charge p/kVA/day; and
+Exceeded capacity charge p/kVA/day (as applicable per paragraph 134); and

-Reactive power charge p/kVArh.
+Reactive power charge p/kVArh (as applicable per paragraph 134).

 Generally the p/MPAN/day charge relates to one MPAN.
 However, where a site is a group of MPANs as identified in the connection agreement, billing systems should be able to group the MPANs where appropriate for charging purposes.